semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 ### Null values

-If the data for any category is zero, then do not disable the legend.
+If the data for any category is zero, then don’t disable the legend.
 Show 0 as the values in the legend, use `--text-secondary` color.
-The zero value sector is not displayed on the chart.
+The zero value sector isn’t displayed on the chart.

 ![](static/donut-null.png)